 What Is A Conservation Easement?

 A conservation easement represents the landowner’s vision for the future.
-A conservation easement can be used to help ensure that the natural beauty and inherent value of the owner’s property remain protected both now and in the future.
-Typically, a conservation easement is granted by the landowner to a governmental body, a charitable conservation organization, or a land trust.
+A conservation easement can help ensure that the natural beauty and inherent value of the owner’s property remain protected now and in the future.
+Typically, the landowner grants a conservation easement to a governmental body, a charitable conservation organization, or a land trust.
 This third party is legally entrusted to impose limitations or affirmative obligations on the land.
 This agreement can be granted in perpetuity, meaning that once the final terms of the agreement are set, they are held permanently.

 While an easement’s specific purposes will vary based on the unique vision of the landowner, in general, an easement provides for the landowner’s vision for the property.
-This can include protection from subdivision for residential development, commercial development, or industrial uses like mining.
+This can include protection from subdivisions for residential or commercial development, or industrial uses like mining.
 These protections can remain in place long after the current owner is gone, ensuring their vision for conservation stays alive.

 Under Idaho’s real property statutes, purposes for a conservation easement can include: